The Inter-American Human Rights System: An Effective Institution for Regional Rights Protection?

 July 22, 2009

-The Inter-American Court of Human Rights and the Inter-American Commission on Human Rights are charged with protecting human rights in the Western hemisphere.
-This article explains the workings of this regional human rights system, examining its history, composition, functions, jurisdiction, jurisprudence, and enforcement.
-The article also evaluates the system's historical effectiveness and considers various suggested institutional reforms to improve future outcomes.
-Particular attention is given to the problems of improving human rights compliance in Cuba, and addressing growing dissatisfaction with the regional system among the Caribbean countries.
+The Inter-American Court of Human Rights and the Inter-American Commission on Human Rights are charged with protecting human rights in the Western Hemisphere.
+This Article explains the workings of this regional human rights system, examining its history, composition, functions, jurisdiction, procedure, jurisprudence, and enforcement.
+The Article also evaluates the system's historical and current effectiveness.
+Particular attention is given to the disconnect between the system's success with the region's Latin-American nations and its rejection by Anglo-American States, as well as to the potential to use the system to improve human rights in Cuba.

 Number of Pages in PDF File: 38